BasicWolf/archived-concrete-settings/docs/src/index.rst

 Sometimes developers spent *hours* seeking answers to these questions.

-Concrete Settigns tackles these problems altogether.
+Concrete Settings tackles these problems altogether.
 It was designed to be developer and end-user friendly.
 The settings are defined via normal Python code with few tricks which significantly improve readability